 4. Get Creative

 Ah, the arts.
 Not everyone has this bone in their body.
 However, simply consuming some form of art can do incredible things for your brain.
-Enjoying art can be anything from reading a book, people watching, shopping, listening to music, freewriting, and yes, visiting a museum.
+Enjoying art can be anything from reading a book, people watching, shopping, listening to music, or freewriting.
 This simply serves as a reminder that there are other stories out there aside from yours.
 The sheer amount of perspectives and opinions out there can inspire you to approach your work from a different angle.